 ARE THERE BUTCHART GARDENS TOURS FROM VICTORIA AND VANCOUVER?

-If you prefer a tour I recommend these ones from Get Your Guide.
+If you prefer a tour to get you to the gardens I recommend these ones from Get Your Guide.

 Visit Victoria with a local guide in private luxury vehicle at a leisurely pace.
 Enjoy a 1.5-hour ferry ride through the spectacular Gulf Islands, be amazed by Butchart Gardens.
 Explore, discover, and learn about Victoria’s history and places of interest.